DeepRank/deeprank/docs/tutorial.rst

 >>> # map features
 >>> database.map_features()

-Voila !
+Voilà!
 Here we simply sepcify the name of an existing hdf5 file containing the database and new features/targets to add to this database.
 The methods ``add_target`` and ``add_feature`` are then simply called to add data to the file.
 Don't forget to map the new features afterwards.
 Note that you don't have to provide any information for the mapping.
-The code will detect the grid used for the mapping of the other features and will only map teh features newly added to the database.
+The code will detect the grid used for the mapping of the other features and will only map the features newly added to the database.